Built-in Plugin

 Using squash

-node in the target branch, and deletes the source branch if permissions allow.
+merging to create only one commit node on the target branch for each PR and optionally delete the source branch if permissions allow.

 review: